HumanSignal/labelImg/README.rst

     labelImg
     labelImg [IMAGE_PATH] [PRE-DEFINED CLASS FILE]

-I tested pip on Ubuntu14.04 and 16.04.
-However, I didn't test pip on MacOS and Windows
+I tested pip on Ubuntu 14.04 and 16.04.
+However, I didn't test pip on macOS and Windows

 Use Docker
 ~~~~~~~~~~~~~~~~~